Skip to main content

 Pupil assessment

-In brief, in Nipiagogeio there is no standardized path to learning and alternative forms of assessment are prevailing.
-In Dimotiko scholeio the assessment of the progress of pupils is a continuous and advisable process and within this framework the assessment of the pupils’ performance is conducted in each subject of the curriculum of the relevant school year and pupils receive a Performance Assessment (with a descriptive assessment and a grading scale for certain grades).
+In brief, in the kindergarten/pre-school (nipiagogeio) there is no standardised path to learning and alternative forms of assessment are prevailing.
+In primary school (dimotiko scholeio) assessment of the progress of pupils is a continuous and advisable process and required for each seperate subject of the curriculum of the relevant school year.
+Here, pupils receive a Performance Assessment (with a descriptive assessment and/or a grading scale for certain grades).

-Pupils that graduate form Nipiagogeio receive the Attendance Certificate and pupils who graduate successfully from dimotiko scholeio are awarded the primary school leaving certification (known as Leaning Certificate), which includes their general average grade.
+Pupils that leave the kindergarten receive an Attendance Certificate and pupils who graduate successfully from primary schools (dimotiko scholeio) are awarded the primary school leaving certificate which includes their general average grade.

-Since school year 2017-2018 pupils’ descriptive assessment was implemented in public compulsory education.
+School year 2017-2018 initiated descriptive assessment as a primary method for assessing pupils in public compulsory education.

 There are no national exams at this level of education.

-Detailed information foe assessment, progress and certification separately for Nipiagogeio and dimotiko scholeio are provided below.
+Detailed information for assessment, progress and certification separately for pre-school (nipiagogeio) and primary school (dimotiko scholeio) is provided below.

 Under the Cohesive Cross Thematic Curriculum Framework for Pre-primary Schools and the relevant Detailed Curriculum (Ministerial Decision 21072β/Γ2/28-2-2003), the main purpose of assessment is to provide private feedback on the educational process, aimed at improving the education provided.

-In nipiagogeio (pre-school education), there is no standardised path to learning.
+In pre-school education, there is no standardised path to learning.
 Assessment is continuous, integrated in the daily process and based on the overall evaluation of the programme.

-Essentially, assessment focuses on the effect of the learning process on the development and socialisation of the child on individual, as well as on team basis.
+Essentially, assessment focuses on the effect of the learning process on the development and socialisation of the child on individual, as well as on team work.

-In nipiagogeio, there is no place for traditional forms of assessment.
-On the contrary, they have to be replaced by alternative practices such as:
+In the kindergarten (nipiagogeio), there is no place for traditional forms of assessment.
+On the contrary, marking has to be replaced by alternative practices such as:

 • The progress and results of projects